bignerdranch/Deferred/README.md

 in the order they were supplied to `upon` (with the normal race condition caveat if you are calling `upon` from multiple threads simultaneously).

-`upon` will run the closures on a background concurrent GCD queue. `uponQueue` is available if you want to specify a queue for a closure.
+By default, `upon` will run the closures on a background concurrent GCD queue.
+You can change this by passing a different default queue when the `Deferred` is created, or by using the `uponQueue` method to specify a queue for the closure.

 ```swift
 let deferredResult = performOperation()